 E-Commerce trends that drive sales growth

-Driving massive sales growth in numbers, year on year, is no light feat.
+Driving massive sales growth in numbers, year on year is no light feat.
 It requires a mix of technology and marketing strategies to capture China’s potent digital ecosystem.
-Among the top technologies used by these sales festivals is livestreaming in partnership with key online leaders or KOLs.
+Among the top technologies used by these sales, festivals are live streaming in partnership with key online leaders or KOLs.

-Livestreaming has become the norm for online annual sales events and in a recent report published by Aventa, it has been found that over 25% of brands have assigned more than 20% of their marketing budget to Douyin this 2021.
-This caused some of the biggest names in China’s entertainment scene to amass billions in sales while livestreaming their specific events.
-As an example, the total sales generated from livestreaming shows reached 10.25 billion USD for this year’s 618 promotions which ran from June 1 to 18.
+Livestreaming has become the norm for online annual sales events and in a recent report published by Aventa, it has been found that over 25% of brands have assigned more than 20% of their marketing budget to Douyin 2021.
+This caused some of the biggest names in China’s entertainment scene to amass billions in sales while live streaming their specific events.
+As an example, the total sales generated from live streaming shows reached 10.25 billion USD for this year’s 618 promotions which ran from June 1 to 18.

 Livestreams are effective for both consumers and business owners.
 They serve as a straightforward way of getting product information for consumers.
 They also make real-time reviews of what customers are interested in to show business owners.

-Aside from livestreams, AI technologies have also helped forward e-commerce businesses by supporting their supply chain management and improving overall logistics.
-To keep up with customer demands and at the same time be part of its marketing strategy, e-commerce businesses have integrated AI into their supply chain management to guarantee next-day deliveries for most items regardless of the customer’s location.
+Aside from live streams, AI technologies have also helped forward e-commerce businesses by supporting their supply chain management and improving overall logistics.
+To keep up with customer demands and at the same time be part of their marketing strategy, e-commerce businesses have integrated AI into their supply chain management to guarantee next-day deliveries for most items regardless of the customer’s location.

 E-commerce sites have also implemented chatbots, which is a form of AI, to take care of customer support services in real-time.